top of page

 5. What’s the greatest pleasure you get from speaking so many languages?

 Of course not.
-Drastic numerical decline of speakers can happen very fast, even within a single generation, but complete extinction of that many languages is very unlikely.
-It is true that people often become aware of the cultural heritage that their mother tongue represents just a little too late.
-However, there is now growing awareness around the globe that languages are cultural artefacts and that humanity is richer for each and every one of them.
-Indigenous peoples are putting up a fight, and revitalisation movements for
+Drastic numerical decline in speakers can happen very fast, even within a single generation, but the complete extinction of that many languages is highly unlikely.
+It’s true that people often become aware of the cultural heritage their mother tongue represents just a little too late.
+However, there's now a growing awareness around the globe that languages are cultural artefacts—and that humanity is richer for each and every one of them.
+Indigenous peoples are putting up a fight, and revitalisation movements for endangered languages have sprung up with the help of linguists.
+While many small languages will die, we’ll still be looking at a four-digit number a hundred years from now.

-7. What is your message to young (and not so young) people out there who are interested in studying multiple languages?
+7. What is your message to young (and not-so-young) people out there who are interested in studying multiple languages?

-If you are in high school and you have the option to take Latin, go for it.
-I had five years of Latin, and it prepared me for learning other languages, even totally unrelated ones, like nothing else.
-I became familiar with a grammar so complex that it made everything that came after seem easy in comparison.
-When I come across a particularly convoluted
+If you're in high school and have the option to take Latin, go for it.
+I had five years of Latin, and it prepared me for learning other languages—even totally unrelated ones—like nothing else.
+I became familiar with a grammar so complex that everything that came after seemed easy in comparison.
+When I come across a particularly convoluted sentence in Turkish or Persian today (two languages whose syntax can be fiendishly tricky), I still rely on the sentence-parsing techniques I learnt when studying Latin.

 bottom of page